Stegobully/merged_ncRNAclassifier/README.md

 ### Training datasets
-Uploaded you find the training and validation fasta and structural files for our best performing models GrEnc, StrEnc, SeqEnc and Merged.
+Uploaded you find the training and validation fasta and structural files for our best performing models GrEnc, StrEnc, SeqEnc and MncR.
 The sequences are all downloaded from the [RNAcentral](https://rnacentral.org/) and contain the RNAcentral identifier, the RNA type and the nucleotide sequence.

 Example: